 “See like a Heretic on Vision and Belief” – A solo exhibition of Suzann Victor

-Going to a gallery during a quiet weekday sometimes can be more informative and enjoyable than attending an opening with guests around you.
+Going to a gallery during a quiet weekday sometimes can be more informative and enjoyable than attending an opening with guests around.
 I feel as if the whole exhibition is there for me and me ONLY.

 The walk to the “Factory” based gallery was a bit far, but upon stepping into Gajang Gallery, I felt calm and cool.
 The spacious white venue was filled with Catholic sculptures in different form and colors delivered some kind of spiritual power to interrupt the tranquility.
 Something in between the heaven and earth was happening there.